axelerant/flickr-shortcode-importer/README.md

 ## Support

 This is a developer's portal for Flickr Shortcode Importer by Michael Cannon and should not be used for support.
-Please visit the [Flickr Shortcode Importer Knowledge Base](https://aihrus.zendesk.com/categories/20116727-Flickr-Shortcode-Importer) for frequently asked questions, offering ideas, or getting support.
+Please visit the [Flickr Shortcode Importer Support Forums](http://wordpress.org/support/plugin/flickr-shortcode-importer) for frequently asked questions, offering ideas, or getting support.

 ## Contributions